BLOG

 Fallacy: 1031 like-kind exchanges are only for the wealthy.

-This misconception arises from the visibility that high-profile companies or individuals have when exchanging a corporate jet or a rental property and deferring the tax on the sale of that asset.
+This misconception arises from the visibility that high-profile companies or individuals have when exchanging an office building or a rental property and deferring the tax on the sale of that asset.
 What is being missed is that average everyday people are utilizing like-kind exchanges as well.

-A small business owner who uses his pickup to move gravel from a quarry to a job site can defer gain on the sale of that vehicle when he uses the proceeds to purchase another.
-An individual who defers tax on selling a small rental property when she buys a replacement property is also taking advantage of Section 1031 of the tax code.
-These sorts of transactions made by small businesses and middle class investors are frequent, even if they don’t make the headlines.
+An individual who defers tax on selling a small rental property when she buys a replacement property is taking advantage of Section 1031 of the tax code.
+These sorts of transactions made by small businesses and middle-class investors are frequent, even if they don’t make the headlines.

 I had the opportunity to meet a mechanic recently in Phoenix, Arizona who, upon learning about our company, related his own like-kind exchange story.
 He had purchased a rental home four years ago for a terrific price, and when the market went up, he was able to enter into a contract to sell it for a profit.
 He was lucky to have a smart accountant who advised him to structure the transaction as an exchange with a qualified intermediary enabling him to reinvest all of the proceeds in another rental, thereby deferring tax on the sale.
 He did so and has now profited enough to secure a down payment on three rental properties, about which he remarked, “On a mechanics salary, without 1031s I would never have been able to own three rentals.”